openego/eGo/doc/theoretical_background.rst

    :delim: ,
    :header-rows: 1

-The *eTraGo* calculation of the annuity costs per simulation periode is defined in :func:`~etrago.tools.utilities.set_line_costs` and :func:`~etrago.tools.utilities.set_trafo_costs`.
+The *eTraGo* calculation of the annuity costs per simulation period is defined in :func:`~etrago.tools.utilities.set_line_costs` and :func:`~etrago.tools.utilities.set_trafo_costs`.